Reading time: 10 min.

 Man with a Brett beard

 If you have trouble growing facial hair above your jawline or simply enjoy the idea of wearing your beard lower on your face, try a Brett style.
-It involves a thin band of hair that follows your jawline, which still keeps your cheeks and most of your chin clean, avoiding any problem areas.
+It involves thin sideburns that follow your jawline, which still keeps your cheeks and most of your chin clean.

 Man with a solitary soul patch